The Trindade Island UFO:

 3. The report is reproduced in full in The Hynek UFO Report by Dr J. Allen Hynek, Sphere Books Ltd., London, 1978, pgs.
 246-251.

 4. The article was entitled ‘A Flying Saucer Hunted Me At Home’ and was published in a popular Brazilian magazine in 1953.
 It referred to a series of photographs taken by magazine writers Ed Keffel and Joao Martins at Barra da Tijuca in Brazil in May 1952.
-The Preparing Officer also referred to the article in his report [Note Added January 2008: see note in 'Current Research' section above].
+The Preparing Officer also referred to the article in his report [Note Added January 2008: see note in 'Recent Research' section above].